void-ppc/void-ppc-docs/README.md

 ## Repository structure

-_Note: this is not yet in place, is more of a proposal that is yet to be implemented_

 The primary area where porting happens is the `void-packages` repository, which mirrors the structure of the upstream template database.
-It consists of several branches:
+It consists of two primary branches:

-- `master` - this branch has its consistency ensured, i.e. force pushes are forbidden and it's always pullable; it consists of the upstream `master` branch plus non-mergeable changes of the `void-ppc64` project, e.g. the `xbps` updates; it is not useful until the project has entered stage 2, since it may not contain all of the necessary porting work
+- `master` - this branch has its consistency ensured, i.e. force pushes are forbidden and it's always pullable; it contains all of the changes, but not necessarily in the correct order or with a pretty `git` history; changes may be split between different commits.
+It is meant primarily for users and contributors.
-- `staging` - this contains the latest porting work meant for submission into upstream; it does not contain any non-mergeable changes and does not ensure consistency, i.e. it may get rebased at any time
-- `testing` - this is essentially a combination of the `master` and `staging` branches, it contains everything from `staging` but it also ensures consistency, i.e. it's always pullable, and also contains the non-mergeable changes from `master`
+- `staging` - same contents as `master`, but without ensuring consistency; this branch is rebased and force pushed into as much as is necessary, and commits are squashed, edited and reordered as is seen fit.
+All pull request branches are made from this one.
-- any other branch is typically temporary, containing a pull request or experiments
+- any other branch is typically temporary, containing a pull request or experiments.

+Both primary branches contain all types of changes as described in the Rationale section.
+Individual changes or commit ranges are cherry picked into temporary branches for submission.

 ## Contributing

-If you wish to contribute into the project, you should typically want to base your changes on top of the `testing` branch and then submit a pull request.
+If you wish to contribute into the project, you should typically want to base your changes on top of the `master` branch and then submit a pull request.
+That is because the `staging` branch changes history very often and it would mean breaking all pull requests made from it continuously; changes made over `master` can be easily rebased.

-Once the change is good and has been merged into `testing`, it will great cleaned up and cherry-picked (or otherwise merged) into `staging` and will go through the usual rebasing process, before being submitted as an upstream pull request.
+Once the change is good and has been merged into `master`, it will get cleaned up and cherry-picked (or otherwise merged) into `staging` and will go through the usual rebasing process, before being submitted as an upstream pull request.

 Of course, once the project has reached stage 2 (i.e. at least initial porting work has made it upstream), you will also be able to submit your changes into Void upstream directly.
 This is the preferred way; in that case, it's best to mention me (`q66`) in the pull request so I can keep track and potentially review the changeset.
 Such changes will get pulled back into `void-ppc64` from upstream.